vdh05/college/README.md

 # college
-Assignement 1:The portofolio is the main website.
+Assignement 1:The portofolio.html is the main website.
 Assignment 2:The Movies.html is the mail website.